 The lodges themselves are set in an incredibly picturesque woodland where Tom has planted a further 25 acres of trees to date.
 Each lodge can accommodate up to six people, so easily catering for both families and groups of friends.
 With five lodges planned, the entire site can accommodate up to 30 people.
 What’s more, tucked away beyond the woodland trees behind the eco lodges is the fantastic Tapnell Manor House which is owned by Tom’s parents and can also be rented out to groups of around 20.
 The combined total of both sites can cater for a party of 50, so ideal for any special occasions from weddings and parties, to any sort of shin dig.

 The legendary Isle of Wight Festival in 1970, was held on the historic site nearby, so it’s easy to assume a relaxed vibe here, sitting around a campfire, glugging a sun-downer and marveling at the amazing coastal views.
 There’s also plenty of activites to enjoy here from gliding to surfing to snoozing on beaches, wonderful walks, bike rides galore, paddle boarding, horse-riding, kayaking, kite-surfing, sailing – you name it; it’s all up for grabs.

 Farm tours are available to those staying at Tom’s eco lodges including close-up dairy cow encounters and chicken feeding.
 As a family run business, Tapnell Farm is home to 300 dairy cows producing over 5,000 litres of wholesome fresh milk every day.
 Families can have a field day here alone, just exploring the 400 acres of farmland and roaming free in the paddocks and woodland, cooing over nature in all its glory.

-Prices start from £265 for a 4 night midweek break.
+Prices in June start from £472.60 for a 4 night midweek break.
 For more information and availability visit www.tomsecolodge.com